 About the Centre

 The York NeuroImaging Centre (YNiC) has become the hub of a multi-disciplinary approach to understanding structural, chemical, functional and theoretical aspects of neuronal mechanisms.
-Facilities include 3-Tesla Magnetic Resonance Imaging, whole head Magnetoencephalography, high density electroencephalography, transcranial magnetic stimulation and high performance parallel computing.
+Facilities include two 3-Tesla Magnetic Resonance Imaging systems, whole head Magnetoencephalography, high density electroencephalography, transcranial magnetic stimulation and high performance parallel computing.

 The Centre was initially funded by a £4 Million grant from the Higher Educational Funding Committee to York University through the SRIF initiative.
-A generous £1.2 Million grant from the Wolfson Foundation has also allowed the Centre to specifically develop research that exploits Magnetoencephalography .
+A generous £1.2 Million grant from the Wolfson Foundation has also allowed the Centre to specifically develop research that exploits Magnetoencephalography and a grant from the MRC enabled us to acquire a second 3T MRI system in 2016 to work on advanced contrast agents in collaboration with the Centre for Hyperpolarisation in Magnetic Resonance (CHyM).

 The York NeuroImaging Centre is an open access research facility.
 Applications for use of the Centre can be made at any time and are reviewed by the Research Governance Committee.